ABOUT: OUR MISSION FOR A GREATER FUTURE

-Siblings Maggie and Matthew Schneider are amazing musicians.
-Singing, playing violin, even just enjoying melodies in everyday life.
+Siblings Maggie and Matthew Schneider love music: singing, playing violin, even just enjoying melodies in everyday life.
 They practice for several hours a day, and they understand the value of hard work: To perfect a tricky passage, they’ll practice it 10, 20, even 100 times in a row to ensure mastery.
-On a typical Saturday, they travel to New York City to attend lessons and classes with faculty of the prestigious Juilliard School and Manhattan School of Music, and return to Baltimore in the evening.
+On a typical Saturday, you can find them traveling to New York City to attend lessons and classes with faculty of the prestigious Juilliard School and Manhattan School of Music, and returning to Baltimore in the evening.

 But the reason why they are so dedicated to music may surprise you: They work hard so they can give back.

 For the past couple of years, Maggie and Matthew have given a yearly concert at the Baltimore Museum of Art to benefit nonprofit organizations.
-Last year, they raised nearly $15,000 for Kennedy Krieger Institute, and now, on August 31, 2024, these virtuosos will showcase the products of their their hard work again.
+Last year, they raised nearly $15,000 for Kennedy Krieger Institute, and now, on June 14, 2026, they'll take the stage once again, turning months of practice into meaningful support for those who need it.

 “I know I’m going to be helping other people because of what I love and do,” says Maggie.